mathigon/textbooks/content/shapes/content.md

     figure: x-geopad(width=600 height=400)
       svg

 Some of these regions are shapes we’ve learned about in previous chapters.
-[This shape](->.triangle-cell) is a triangle and we can find the area by doing [[1/2]] x base x height.
+[This shape](->.triangle-cell) is a triangle and we can find the area by doing `input(1/2) x base x height`.

 {.reveal(when="blank-0")} Click on the side of the triangle you want to use as the base.